sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/09_delphi/delphi.md

 ### IAppFactoryRegistry

-This interface is used for registering application factories and application instances.
+This interface is used for registering app factories and app instances.

 **Methods**

 #### RegisterAppFactory

-Registers an app factory as a creator of a child application with the provided definition.
+Registers an app factory as a creator of a child app with the provided definition.

 *Parameters:*